-The authorization server and client MUST sanitize (and validate when possible) any value received -- in particular, the value of the state and redirect_uri parameters.
+The authorization server and client MUST sanitize (and validate when possible) any value received -- in particular, the value of the state and redirect\uri parameters.

 7.13.
-Open Redirectors
+Open Redirection

 The following attacks can occur when an AS or client has an open redirector.
 An open redirector is an endpoint that forwards a user's browser to an arbitrary URI obtained from a query parameter.
+Such endpoints are sometimes implemented, for example, to show a message before a user is then redirected to an external website, or to redirect users back to a URL they were intending to visit before being interrupted, e.g., by a login prompt.